Snagit

 Detailed Review of Snagit

-Note: The screenshots from here on are taken using the Windows version of Snagit, unless otherwise noted.
+Note: The screenshots from here on are taken using the Windows version of Snagit unless otherwise noted.

-Once the program installation is completed, you’ll be required to login or sign up for a TechSmith account in order to begin using Snagit.
+In order to start using Snagit, you are required to log in or sign up for a TechSmith account.
 Thanks to the OAuth standard, I was able to set up a new account using my Google account information in just a few clicks.
+TechSmith took the opportunity to ask me about how I planned to use the software, but I presume this is just for their internal usage.

 Once that setup is all done, you’re ready to start capturing!

-Snagit is broken down into three main sections – the All-in-One capture tab, the Image capture tab and the Video capture tab.
-Most of the time, you’re probably going to be working with the All-in-One capture tab, since it’s the most flexible (as you’d guess from the name).
+Snagit is broken down into three main sections – the All-in-One capture tab, the Image capture tab, and the Video capture tab.
+Most of the time, you’re probably going to be working with the All-in-One capture tab since it’s the most flexible (as you’d guess from the name).

-Unfortunately, one of the paradoxes of a screen capture program is that it’s impossible to capture the screen capture process itself, because the program doesn’t want it’s helpful screen overlays to be captured and ruin your final product.
+Unfortunately, one of the paradoxes of a screen capture program is that it’s impossible to capture the screen capture process itself because the program doesn’t want its helpful screen overlays to be captured and ruin your final product.
 This means I’m a bit limited with what I can actually show you, but we’ll go over everything that’s available!

 All-in-One Capture Mode

-As mentioned, this is the most helpful mode.
-The options are quite self-explanatory, and most of the magic happens once you actually click the Capture button, although you can mouse over the area that says ‘Print Screen’ to quickly define a new hotkey combination to trigger your pre-configured capture process while Snagit is running in the background.
+As I mentioned above, this is the most helpful mode.
+The options are quite self-explanatory, and most of the magic happens once you actually click the Capture button.
+You can also use the Print Screen key to trigger your pre-configured capture process while Snagit is running in the background or click the area that says ‘Print Screen’ to set a different keyboard shortcut.

 The Share section is simple to use, offering a range of locations where your files can be automatically uploaded.
-You can even set up multiple share locations at once, for example saving a file to your computer as well as automatically uploading it to your Google Drive account.
+You can even set up multiple share locations at once, for example, saving a file to your computer as well as automatically uploading it to your Google Drive account.

 Much like the process of configuring my TechSmith account using my Google credentials, setting up Google Drive access was smooth and trouble-free.

 When it comes time to actually start a capture, the All-in-One mode really shines.
-Your first capture includes a great tutorial about how to use the region selection tool, which allows you to quickly define a specific area of the screen to capture.
+Your first capture includes a great on-screen tutorial overlay about how to use the region selection tool, which allows you to quickly define a specific area of the screen to capture.

-You can also simply click to highlight active windows or even smaller subsections of active windows such as toolbars and control panels, although your mileage will vary depending on which program you’re capturing.
+You can also simply click to highlight active windows or even smaller subsections of active windows, such as toolbars and control panels, although your mileage will vary depending on which program you’re capturing.

 This is a huge help for anyone who is particularly picky about having their screenshot edges nice and clean (such as yours truly), making the process much simpler and easier than peering closely at the screen to make sure the pixels line up.

 Once you’ve determined the capture area, you can either choose to snap a simple picture or take a video of that area, complete with system audio and voiceover options.
-You can even create a ‘panoramic capture’, allowing you to scroll through content that won’t fit on your screen at once and automatically stitch it together into a single image.
+You can even create a ‘panoramic capture,’ allowing you to scroll through content that won’t fit on your screen at once and automatically stitch it together into a single image.

 If you’ve ever needed to capture scrolling websites or large photographs that won’t fit on the screen at 100% zoom, you’re going to love how much time you save with this option.